 Yes, absolutely can.

-In fact, if combined with a proper healthy diet (includes protein, carbohydrates, and healthy fats), regular lightweight training with some resting days can help you gain lean muscle mass which is vital in burning calories that lead to weight loss.
+In fact, if combined with a proper healthy diet (including protein, carbohydrates, and healthy fats), regular lightweight training with some resting days can help you gain lean muscle mass which is vital in burning calories that lead to weight loss.

 Lifting lighter weights regularly will ensure that your muscles will reach fatigue longer so as to give more tension for your muscles to grow.
 This is why higher reps on any of these workouts will enhance the muscles’ endurance.

 You can begin a session for around 20 minutes a day, 2 to 3 sets with 8 to 10 reps per set.
 Doesn’t matter what type of workout, make sure the strength is working out on all the major muscles group.

 However, do be careful when lifting light weights to the fatigue point.
 You may experience shaking or strain.
 My advice is if you are planning to hit 12 reps per set, stop at 10 reps.
 This may sound like you are not achieving the gains but over time, you will see positive growth.

 My Overall Conclusion: What Is The Best Light Weight Lifting To Do At Home

 The older version of saying ‘lift big to get big’ may seem to be true fact, for example, when doing your biceps workout.

 However, research had also shown that lifting light weights actually does help to put some muscles.

 So, we are now saying ‘lift light and see grow’ instead.